a1600012888/clsa_pytorch/README.md

 ### Linear Classification
-Note: This section is copied from MoCo's repo
+Note: This section is copied from moco's repo

 With a pre-trained model, to train a supervised linear classifier on frozen features/weights in an 8-gpu machine, run:
 ```